algolab-quantique/quantum-enigmas/documentation/source/enigmas/enigma4.rst

         problem2_qc = QuantumCircuit(9)

-        #hidding the diamond in one of the three safes
+        #hiding the diamond in one of the three safes
         prob_2on3 = 2 * np.arcsin(np.sqrt(2/3))
         problem2_qc.ry(prob_2on3, 0)
         problem2_qc.ch(0, 1)